Cultural reflections: cowboy battles indian for America. Convict joins Aboriginal tribe in Australia.

 Contrary to what Noyce and Bereson told people, the 1967 referendum had nothing to do with voting rights.
 The referendum asked whether Aborigines should be included in the federal census and whether the federal government should be given the power to make race-specific laws for Aborigines.
 Previously all Aboriginal issues had been left to the states because they were deemed to have more specialised knowledge regarding the needs of the individual tribes of their respective states.

-In regards to citizenship, Aborigines attained British citizenship in 1772 when Captain Cook claimed Australia for Britain.
-Australian citizenship did not exist until 1948 and Aborigines attained it at the same time as every other Australian.
+In regards to citizenship, Aborigines attained British citizenship in 1770 when Captain Cook claimed eastern Australia for Britain.
+Australian citizenship did not exist until 1948 and Aborigines attained it at the same time as every other Australian if they chose to apply for it.

 It was difficult to explain how Noyce could be ignorant about such a basic fact of Aboriginal history, yet still get government funding to direct an Aboriginal history movie.
 Perhaps Noyce lied because he wanted to exploit Aborigines to further his own political agendas.
 Alternatively, perhaps he wanted to make his movie appear more emotive by trying to provoke outrage at human rights violations.
 Either way, it was morally dubious for such a man to make an Australian history movie like Rabbit-proof Fence.